ashera96/ballerina-stackoverflow-gsheet/README.md

     token and access token.

-- Go through the following steps to obtain credetials for Stack Exchange API.
+- Go through the following steps to obtain credentials for Stack Exchange API.
     1. Get your stackoverflow user id

 - Create a Google Sheet as follows from the same Google account you have obtained the client credentials and tokens.